metriccaution/web-snippets/dnd-cheatsheet/information/conditions.md

 - Can't take actions or reactions
 - Fails Strength and Dexterity checks
-- Attack rolls have against the creature have disadvantage
+- Attack rolls have against the creature have advantage
 - Melee hits auto-crit

 # Petrified